 Cosmos are popular ornamental plants cultivated as cut flowers for bouquets and different types of floral arrangements.
 They are annuals with daisy-like flowers that come in pink, white, red, orange, and purple hues, among many others.
 Attached to these breathtaking flowers are many meanings and symbolism that include love, innocence, peace, and tranquility.

 Another popular cut flower that blooms in September is the hydrangea flower.
 Renowned for their full flower heads, attractive colors, and overall dainty and classy appeal, hydrangeas have always been a regular sight in different types of floral arrangements, especially for weddings and romantic celebrations.
 These blooms generally symbolize beauty, elegance, and gratefulness.

-With its undeniable beauty and brilliant shades, dahlias quickly brighten up any floral arrangement and décor.
+With their undeniable beauty and brilliant shades, dahlias quickly brighten up any floral arrangement and décor.
 Also known as the National Flower of Mexico, dahlia flowers often hold different meanings and symbolism.
 Generally, they signify grace, inner strength, dignity, change, and creativity.
 They also mean commitment or everlasting bonds.
 Nevertheless, the flowers also convey negative meanings, such as dishonesty, betrayal, and instability.

 September Birth Flowers FAQ:

 Is September birth flower aster or morning glory?

 September’s official birth flowers include both the aster and morning glory.